 Scabs, crust yellow, as of pure matter dried.
 Sciatica, when the nerve sheats are affected.

 Sebaceous, fatty glands at root of hairs, suppuration of.

 Secretions, mattery, bloody mattery; feetid and unhealthy pus,

-Potassium phosphate.
-Style on the eyelid, also as a lotion to remove it, and to hasten the discharge painlessly.
-If there is much inflammation about the eve. give also a few doses of Ferric phosphate.
+Stye on the eyelid, also as a lotion to remove it, and to hasten the discharge painlessly.
+If there is much inflammation about the eye, give also a few doses of Ferric phosphate.

-Stues on the eyelids, hardened nodules, induration of the lids.
+Stycs on the eyelids, hardened nodules, induration of the lids.